CMU-11-791/BioASQ-Rabbit/README.md

 1. Results
     1. **results**

-**Note** the above names are really the names of the message queues that the service listens to and not the name of the service itself.
+**Note** the above names are really the names of the *routing key* used to direct messages to a particular service and not the name of the service itself.

 # Design Notes